 Removal aside, Aaron does point out that there’s a difference in application, as gel nails require a UV lamp.
 “My selling point to upgrade clients to dip from gel polish is that unlike with gel polish there will be no bending to the nails which cause cracks to gel polish and sometimes even breakage to the nails,” she shares.

-How to Choose Between Dip Powder and Acrylic Nails
+Dip Powder Nails vs. Acrylic Nails

 Before using the dip system, Aaron always likes to know what her client’s long-term care wishes are for their nails.
 “Does the client wish to be as natural as possible or would they care to extend the nails with tips?” she muses.
 “Are they okay soaking off with every visit?
 Do they want natural colored nails or a color polished look?
 These questions determine whether dip or acrylic is best.”
 For clients that are accustomed to gel polish on their natural nails, Aaron says that an upgrade to the dip system is perfect.
 “These clients are already used to soaking off every two to three weeks and with dip powder, it would be no different,” she explains.
 “For clients that are used to acrylic nails, I only suggest dip powder to them when it’s time for a new set.
 So when soaking off for a new set I begin the consultation by first looking at the condition of the clients’ nails and asking: Do you want to keep your natural nails and if so at what length?”
 Depending on their answer, Aaron will recommend dip powder, as it’s typically gentler than classic acrylic.